seansfkelley/react-layered-chart/API.md

 - `color?`: a string specifying the color to use for drawing.
 - `font?`: a *fully-qualified* name of a font with size, such as `'12px MyriadPro-Regular'`.
 A font-family is not sufficient.

-There is a `ConnectedXAxisLayer` that accepts the same props, except `xDomain`.
+There is a `ConnectedXAxisLayer` that accepts the same props, except with `seriesId` instead of `xDomain`.

 <hr/>